cstarrynight/UCSD-CSE-118-218-Team-I/README.md

 Run `python main.py` while monitoring your wearable app.

+If you do not have a Galaxy Watch, you can simulate sending biometric data to the server using the `server/test/spoof_data.py` script.

 > [!Warning]
 > Ensure that the Raspberry Pi and ESP32/Nano Leaf are on the same WiFi network before starting a ngrok session.